phalpern/WG21-halpern/noop_constructor_destructor.md

 generalized way of getting the desired effect without making `destructive_move` special in the core language.
 In the processes, I considered other situations in my career where I had wanted the ability to skip a constructor or destructor invocation.
+For example, had this feature been available in C++0x, the piecewise constructor for `pair` might have been unnecessary.

 Description of Proposed feature
 ===============================